 Expats who prefer to spend the weekend enjoying the sunny outdoors with a bunch of friends, without having to deal with the hassle of organising food and drinks, can simply head out to any of the numerous farmers’ markets in Johannesburg.
 Regular weekly markets are organised every Saturday or Sunday in different suburbs.
 Fresh grown produce, home-baked cakes, food from all over Africa and the world, ample drinks, handicrafts, small knick-knacks, curios and antiques – you can find them all.
 A few of the most popular markets in Johannesburg include:

-Bryanston Organic Market – every Thursday and Saturday from 9am to 3pm
+Fourways Farmers Market – every Saturday and Sunday from 8am to 4pm

 Neighbourgoods Market – Braamfontein, every Saturday from 9am to 3pm